 - The exact mechanism of action is unknown, but it is believed that immunoglobulin infusion therapy neutralizes the autoantibodies that the body produces in autoimmune conditions.

-- In inflammatory and autoimmune conditions, immune globulin infusion prevents the activity of B and T cells.
-Without the activation of B and T cells, no autoantibodies are produced that would cause tissue damage and inflammation.
+- In inflammatory and autoimmune conditions, an immune globulin infusion prevents the activity of B and T cells.
+Without the activation of B and T cells, autoantibodies aren’t produced that would otherwise cause tissue damage and inflammation.

 Conditions Treated With IVIG

-Immunoglobulin treatment or IVIG treatment is used for the following conditions:
+An IVIG infusion can be used for the following conditions:

 Neurological Conditions (Conditions Involving Nerves and Brain)